Do We Need Electrolytes Or Are Sports Drinks Just Delicious?

-Whether you're reaching for a bottle of Pedialyte after a brutal hangover, chugging a cup of Nuun during a running race, or spending a few more bucks on a bottle of Essentia Water before a workout, chances are at some point you've thought that electrolytes will solve all your problems.
-Common understanding of electrolytes begins and ends with a drink label or Gatorade commercial.
+Whether you're reaching for a bottle of Dioralyte after a brutal hangover, chugging an energy gel during a running race, or spending a few more pennies on a bottle of Smart Water before a workout, chances are at some point you've thought that electrolytes will solve all your problems.
+Common understanding of electrolytes begins and ends with a drink label or Lucozade advert.
 And although sports drinks have been vilified for containing excessive amounts of added sugar, it turns out electrolytes are pretty important.

 For starters, what even is an electrolyte?
 Basically, electrolytes are particles that help the body maintain its fluid balance, by "keeping fluids in the correct compartments," says Kelly Pritchett, PhD, RD, CSSD, assistant professor in nutrition and exercise science at Central Washington University.
 Translation: Electrolytes help to keep fluid inside of our blood vessels.
 In addition, electrolytes affect the acidity of your blood, your muscle function, and how waste and nutrients move between cells, according to MedlinePlus.
 Electrolytes technically are ions that carry an electric charge, hence the name, and they are found in your blood and other bodily fluids.